Lachlan Mor Mackintosh, 16th of Mackintosh: Chief of Clan Mackintosh and Clan Chattan

 In 1573, the Earl of Sutherland was petitioning to have himself served as heir to the Earldom at Aberdeen and not at Inverness because no jury was able to sit at the latter due to Colin Cam Mackenzie, 11th of Kintail, Hugh Fraser, 5th Lord Lovat, Robert Mor Munro, 15th Baron of Foulis and Lachlan Mor Mackintosh, 16th of Mackintosh all being at deadly feud with each other.
-The feud was over a dispute between the Mackenzies and Munros to hold the Chanonry of Ross in Fortrose.
+The feud was over a dispute between the Mackenzies and Munros to hold Chanonry Castle in Fortrose.
 The Frasers supported the Munros and the Mackintoshes supported the Mackenzies.
 The feud was ended after much blood-shed, when arbiters, one of whom was Mackintosh, decided that it belonged to Mackenzie.
 The Frasers of Lovat had long been dominant in the area that is known as The Aird, so much so that possessions in it by other families were almost unknown or forgotten about.
 The grandfather of Lachlan Mor Mackintosh, 16th chief was Lachlan Mackintosh, 14th chief who by 1520 had acquired a considerable estate in The Aird.
 Lachlan Mor Mackintosh, 16th chief had also done much to enlarge and consolidate his family's estates.
 19th century writer John Anderson's History of the Frasers of Lovat states that the family of Mackintosh held large possessions in The Aird which Lord Lovat was very anxious to get his own hands on, and this was shortly after the time of Lachlan Mor Mackintosh, 16th chief.

 A subsequent feud took place between Lachalan Mackintosh and the chief of the Clan Campbell of Cawdor over the lands of Ardersier where the Mackintoshes were tenants of Campbell.
 The lands originally belonged to the Bishop of Ross who had granted them to Robert Lesley who in turn had let them to various tenants.
 Lachlan wished to purchase the lands of Ardersier because they were close to his lands of Petty but Campbell wanted to keep them for himself.
 Lachlan carried out raids on Campbell's tenants to put pressure on him to sell the lands but Campbell would not let go and in the end Lachlan had to yield.
 A bond was signed on 17 June 1581 in which Lachlan renounced his claims to the lands of Ardersier.